We are pleased that you are considering a transfer to the Hubbard School of Journalism and Mass Communication.

 Note: To be competitive for admission, students should have a GPA of 3.0 or higher.

-Do I need to wait until I have finished courses at the University of Minnesota to apply to a Hubbard School major?
+Do I need to wait until I have finished courses at the University of Minnesota to apply to or declare a Hubbard School major?

-No. As long as you are enrolled in a degree seeking program, you can apply to a Hubbard major with JOUR 1001 (complete or in progress) and at least 14 credits graded A-F from your transfer institution.
+No. As long as you are enrolled in a degree seeking program, you can apply to or declare a Hubbard major with JOUR 1001 (complete or in progress) and at least 14 credits graded A-F from your transfer institution.

 Note: Transfer courses need to be posted to your UMN record prior to Hubbard application review (submit final transcripts to UMN admissions to have coursework posted to your record).
 Check your APAS to verify transfer courses have been posted.

 This will vary depending on how many credits a student transfers into the U of M. It takes a minimum of four (4) semesters (including the semester you apply) to complete a major.
 This means some transfer students may need to apply during their first semester on campus.
 You can apply during your first semester on campus if you have:

 - JOUR 1001 completed or in progress